handsontable/handsontable/visual-tests/README.md

 ## Installation

-Install by command `npm install` in the root directory.
+Install by command `npm install` in the root directory and make sure that before testing you've installed and executed the [Docker Desktop](https://www.docker.com/products/docker-desktop/) application.

 ## Usage